 Babies born with cleft lips face a variety of challenges.
 Depending on the severity of the cleft, they may primarily have eating difficulties.
 Luckily, baby bottles with special nipples are available that make the feeding process easier.
 A child with a cleft lip may have difficulty speaking as well, but most speech problems are resolved through surgery or basic speech therapy.

 It's common for children with clefts to have extra, missing or malformed teeth, and they frequently have more cavities than other children.
 Because of this potential, as well as the need for braces to align adult teeth, kids should be closely monitored by their dentist and an orthodontist.
-Parents should make sure their child is brushing twice daily with fluoride toothpaste like Colgate® Cavity Protection.
+Parents should make sure their child is brushing twice daily.
 And as usual, flossing should be done daily to help prevent cavities from setting in between two adjacent teeth.

 At the end of the day, is cleft lip genetic?
 Yes, risk of cleft lip can be passed down through you or your spouse's genes and presdispose your child.
 But if you're thinking about having a baby, be sure to discuss your concerns and any environmental risks that could affect him or her with your doctor.
 Starting a pregnancy with the right information and precautions avoids putting your baby at risk, and ensures your baby's proper development and health for a lifetime.